ilammy/sash/doc/lexical.md

 Sash supports Unicode identifiers, the ASCII set of characters allowed in them is not affected by Unicode general categories described above.
-As it is, ASCII repertoire of Sash stated here is complete and exhausive.
+As it is, ASCII repertoire of Sash stated here is complete and exhaustive.

 Also, Unicode support usually has several important implications for programming languages, namely: